lukedsmalley/oo-kernel-hacking/README.md

 Used [ILDASM](https://docs.microsoft.com/en-us/dotnet/framework/tools/ildasm-exe-il-disassembler) in high school to disassemble .NET binaries into their intermediate language.
 JetBrains probably has many more tools now for .NET than they had then.
 Pages [on the Common Intermediate Language](https://en.wikipedia.org/wiki/Common_Intermediate_Language) and [the list of its intructions](https://en.wikipedia.org/wiki/List_of_CIL_instructions).

+We need to investigate how well-developed [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) is now for Linux, as an alternative to the [Mono framework](https://www.mono-project.com/).
+This will be needed once our kernel source includes C# code.

 I'm not certain inspiration should also be drawn from the JVM, but there is also [a description of Java bytecode](https://en.wikipedia.org/wiki/Java_bytecode), [a list of instructions](https://en.wikipedia.org/wiki/Java_bytecode_instruction_listings), and [a description of the class file format](https://en.wikipedia.org/wiki/Java_class_file).

 We will be interpreting, not worrying about optimization or just-in-time compilation.